 My name is Kirsten Suberg, I was born and raised in northern Germany, by the North Sea, and I loved sailing the East Frisian Islands with my dad.
 Growing up I was very fortunate that my parents traveled all over Europe with me.
 Through that exposure I developed a very strong passion for languages and cultures.
 My studies abroad eventually settled me in upstate New York.
 There I began my teaching career almost eighteen years ago.
 I have been a class teacher and a German teacher.
 My passion, still to this day, is to teach the German language and culture, but most importantly I love to create an authentic learning experience for my students.
-I currently teach all levels of German at North Carolina's largest high school, in Charlotte NC, from the beginning to German IB (International Baccalaureate Diploma Programme) and AP German.
-I also lead the National German Honor Society Chapter: Delta Epsilon Phi under North Carolina Beta Psi.
 Presenting students with a language immersion is a phenomenal experience, which is the reason I am so excited about the Deutschakadenmie, at the Virginia Governor’s World Language Academies.
 I knew I wanted to be able to create an environment that I had experienced during my studies abroad.
 Being a part of a complete immersion gives the opportunity to dive into an experience to be able to speak in the language, think and sometimes dream in the language.
-I am thrilled to bring my experiences and talents into this program to create a fun filled, exciting and authentic language immersion program.
+Last year I was the Lead Teacher and I am thrilled to be the Director this year and bring my experiences and talents into this program to create a fun filled, exciting and authentic language immersion program.

 My name is Johnatan Wilkey, German teacher for Chesterfield County Public Schools.
 I avidly follow the German Bundesliga.
 My favorite soccer club is Borussia Dortmund.
 (Heja BVB!
 Schwarz gelb allez!)
 I graduated from Virginia Commonwealth University with a B.A. in German.
-I am a fully active member of Richmond’s traditional German dancing group, the Hirschjäger.
-(Insert Juchzer.)
-My mom and her side of the family moved to Germany from Poland forty years ago.
+I am the Vorplatter of Richmond’s traditional german dancing group, the Hirschjäger.
+(Insert Juchzer) My mom and her side of the family moved to Germany from Poland forty years ago.
 My mom and grandparents live in the town of Hanau, 20 minutes outside of Frankfurt.
 On my yearly trips to visit my family, I have also spent extended periods of time in Austria and Switzerland with a day trip to Liechtenstein for good measure.
 In my free time I like to hike, bike, run, play soccer and play video games (zocken).
 I am super excited to share my passion for German with everyone.

 |Meredith Lemke, Lead Betreuer

 My name is Meredith Lemke and I am a former participant of Virginia German Foreign Language Academy 2017!
 I was inspired to become a Deutschakademie Betreuerin by my excitement to share my interests, knowledge, anecdotes, and passion for Germany with motivated students.
 Attending the Deutschakademie opened so many opportunities for me by raising my confidence in speaking German and by solidifying my interest in Germany and International Relations.
 Two of my Deutschakademie Betreuerinnen inspired me to apply and attend the Congress Bundestag Youth Exchange, an 11 month study abroad program in Germany, from 2018-2019.
-Now I am studying International Relations, taking German courses, and teaching German 101 and 202 as a Teacher’s Assistant at the College of William & Mary.
+Now I am studying International Relations, taking German courses, and teaching German 102 as a Teacher’s Assistant at the College of William & Mary.
+I am also the head editor for William & Mary's German Newspaper.
+Die Zeitung.
 I am very passionate about German culture, music, diversity, politics, and of course the German language itself.
 I learned so much about German culture by meeting new people in Germany and by integrating myself into a German family and school.
 Those experiences drive me to share the many interesting sides of German life and the interesting similarities and differences between American and German culture!
 In 2017, I was inspired by the interests and stories my Betreuerinnen shared.
 Now I cannot wait to help create the same wonderful experiences and motivation I received in 2017 for a new group of students.

 |Eva Nelson, Betreuer

 Hi!
-My name is Eva Nelson and I am a rising junior at Christopher Newport University.
-I have been involved with the Virginia Governor's Academy for many years now, first as a student, and now going on my second year as a counselor.
+My name is Eva Nelson and I am a rising senior at Christopher Newport University.
+I have been involved with the Virginia Governor's Academy for many years now, first as a student, and now going on my third year as a counselor.
 I am very passionate about the German language and culture and am so excited for yet another fun filled summer of learning and speaking the language.
-A few things about me are that I love to bake, taking walks, and my obsession for Broadway musicals.
+A few things about me are that I love baking, taking walks and Broadway musicals.